 SEC.
-7.09 ASSIGNMENTS
+6.22 ASSIGNMENT

 Per 2 AAC 12.480, the contractor may not transfer or assign any portion of the contract without prior written approval from the procurement officer.
-Proposals that are conditioned upon the state's approval of an assignment will be rejected as non-responsive.

 SEC.
-7.10 DISPUTES
+6.23 DISPUTES

 A contract resulting from this RFP is governed by the laws of the State of Alaska.
 If the contractor has a claim arising in connection with the agreement that it cannot resolve with the State by mutual agreement, it shall pursue the claim, if at all, in accordance with the provisions of AS 36.30.620 - AS 36.30.632.
 To the extent not otherwise governed by the preceding, the claim shall be brought only in the Superior Court of the State of Alaska and not elsewhere.